-Reverse halo sign of cryptogenic organising pneumonia
+Reverse halo sign of cryptogenic organizing pneumonia

 T-cell non-Hodgkin's lymphoma.
 Autograft recently - short duration neutropenia, but otherwise quite well.